ysyk2021/the-productive-writer-techniques-for-writing-faster-and-better/src/chapter-7-1.md

-Leveraging Technology and Tools for Writing - The Role of Technology and Tools in Productive Writing
+The Role of Technology and Tools in Productive Writing
 ===============================================================================================================

 In today's digital age, technology plays an increasingly important role in the writing process.
 From word processing software to online research tools, writers have access to a wide range of tools and resources that can help them work more efficiently and effectively.
 In this chapter, we will explore the role of technology and tools in productive writing.